 About your qualifying ratio

-In general, conventional loans require a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the full payment.
+The first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the payment.

-The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+Recurring debt includes credit card payments, vehicle payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Pre-Qualification Calculator.
+If you want to run your own numbers, feel free to use our Loan Pre-Qualifying Calculator.

-Remember these are only guidelines.
-We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Remember these ratios are only guidelines.
+We'd be happy to help you pre-qualify to help you determine how much you can afford.